theelims/StrokeEngine/Pattern.md

 ```
 ### Expected Behaviour
 #### Adhere to Depth & Stroke at All Times
 Depth and Stroke set in StrokeEngine are axiomatic.
 StrokeEngine closely monitors the returned `motionParameter` and ensures no violation against the machines physics were returned.
-Pattern only return a stroke information which is offsetted by depth in the StrokeEndinge.
+Pattern only return a stroke information which is offsetted by depth in the StrokeEngine.
 Your return value may be anywhere in the interval [0, stroke].
 Positions outside the interval [depth - stroke, depth] will be truncated, leading to a distortion of your intended stroke profile.
 This is an integral safety feature to prevent injuries.
 This sets the envelope the pattern may use.
 Similar for speed a.k.a. timeOfStroke.

 #### Use `index` Properly
 `index` provides further information then just the stroke count: